bbartling/building-people-counter/README.md

 ```

-### Hopefully more testing soon on a Nvidia Jetson Nano!
+### Hopefully more testing soon for the interception of existing IP security camera systems and possible USB camera deployment on a Nvidia Jetson Nano!
+Got any ideas to try submit a github discussion or issue!